Metadium (META) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metadium Historical Price

-According to the latest data gathered on Metadium live price page, the current price of Metadium is 0.02364227USD.
-The circulating supply of Metadium(META) is 1.71B META , giving it a market capitalization of $40.46M.
+According to the latest data gathered on Metadium live price page, the current price of Metadium is 0.02306894USD.
+The circulating supply of Metadium(META) is 1.71B META , giving it a market capitalization of $39.48M.

 The Metadium Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of META based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.